 This includes some meat scraps.
 Just know it seems so wrong in any way you may think of.

-Avoid providing your chickens with high sugar treats, salty snacks, high-fat foods or spoiled food.
-It is clear that no one wants to discard leftovers because of the high cost of foodstuff.
+Avoid providing your chickens with high-sugar treats, salty snacks, and high-fat, or spoiled food.
+No one wants to discard leftovers because of the high cost of foodstuff.

 This type of diet is essential such that it will give your chickens the required basic nutrition for their health and productivity.

 Do you have to supply your chickens with water?

 Yes!
 Chickens are just like other animals and need water for their well-being.
 Make sure that you provide them with clean water throughout.

 How long can your backyard chickens go without food?

 Chickens can go a whole day or even two without feed.
 In fact, they can stay longer while eating kitchen scraps without showing any side effects.

-Backyard chickens can forage while free-ranging but most significantly, you can provide them with commercial chicken feeds in all seasons.
+Backyard chickens can forage while free-ranging, but you can provide them with commercial chicken feeds in all seasons.